 By adding quality of service management and ongoing monitoring abilities to the supply and demand relationship, Managed marketplaces are able to build customer trust.
 This, in turn, increases the likelihood of customer satisfaction, loyalty, and subsequent business growth for the marketplace and its customers.

 Rather than just enabling customers to discover and build trust with the end provider, these marketplaces take on the work of actually creating trust. — Andreessen Horowitz

-With Managed Marketplaces minimizing customer uncertainty, previously off-line services and more complex business transactions (like B2B’s) where the risks are higher (size of transaction and potential impact) can be “converted” to online solutions as well.
+With Managed Marketplaces minimizing customer uncertainty, previously off-line services and more complex business transactions (like B2B’s) where the risks are higher (size of the transaction and potential impact) can be “converted” to online solutions as well.
 Online Managed Marketplaces are potentially the next great leap forward for the global job market.
-This growing business model can create new job opportunities, restructure the employer-employee relationship, enable professionals to work from remote locations over the world and support a healthier work-life balance.
+This growing business model can create new job opportunities, restructure the employer-employee relationship, enable professionals to work from remote locations over the world, and support a healthier work-life balance.

 Service providers (from freelancers to big companies) within managed marketplaces can conveniently generate new business and grow faster, while supported by a marketplace that conveys trust and provides the required operational capabilities and experience their customers would expect.

 Consumers benefit from a better customer experience all around within a managed marketplace.
 The service is faster and more cost-effective.
 Finding the right service provider is more accurate, top service providers are more accessible, and the level of service is guaranteed by the marketplace itself.